hoppersroppers/fundamentals/LinuxBasics/2-BasicsofNetworking.md

 # Basics of Networking

-# <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/F43P_yAcscE?wmode=opaque" width="640"></iframe>Networking is complicated and how it all works is saved for an entirely different course, but for now there are a few main tools you need to learn in order to take your first steps towards becoming a guru.
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/F43P_yAcscE?wmode=opaque" width="640"></iframe>

+# Networking is complicated and how it all works is saved for an entirely different course, but for now there are a few main tools you need to learn in order to take your first steps towards becoming a guru.

 I am going to handwave a bunch of things, just trust me, what I'm handwaving doesn't matter that much for now.
 This is all part of some